Why Every English Translation of Dante’s Inferno Reads Like a Different Poem

 because the way ahead was getting rough.

 Notice “life/rough” and “wood”—these aren’t perfect rhymes, but they create loose sonic connections.
-You feel forward momentum without the artificiality of forced rhymes.
+You feel forward momentum without artificiality.
 The voice is modern but not flippant.

 It’s an admirably ambitious middle path.
 Yet ambition has a cost: some readers find it neither fully musical nor fully natural.
 You’re always aware of the translator trying to walk a tightrope.